opentelekomcloud-docs/cloud-create/umn/source/storage/obs.rst

 4. Specify the **access_key** and **secret_key** (Step 4).
 If you do not want to expose the keys in plaintext, set it as a secret (Step 4b).

 .. tip::
   The access key is required for a user to create an Object Storage.
-You can create your access key in the Open Telekom Cloud Console in the :code:`My Credentials` section.
+You can create your access key in the T-Cloud Public Console in the :code:`My Credentials` section.

 .. figure:: /_static/images/obs1.png
   :width: 800